by Daniel A. Kaufman

 Every culture and sub-culture develops and employs its own distinctive terminology and sometimes even its own language.
 At times, these linguistic innovations may be difficult to understand, especially in the absence of competent bilinguals.

 Perhaps one of the best contemporary examples of such a language is that of the Woke (WL).
-While WL’s semantic and grammatical simplifications might tempt us to think that it is an English pidgin, WL is not a hybrid, drawing exclusively from English, and tracing its history back to white millennial hipsters and their fellow travelers.
+While WL’s semantic and grammatical simplifications might tempt us to think that it is an English pidgin, WL is not a hybrid.
+It draws exclusively from English and traces its history back to white millennial hipsters and their fellow travelers.
 WL is also distinctive in that its terminology and common expressions are almost entirely disingenuous and manipulative.
 The current consensus among linguists, consequently, is that WL is much more like a cryptolect or cant than a pidgin, and much of the difficulty in translating it, is that virtually all of its distinctive terms and expressions are lexically indistinguishable from their Standard English counterparts.

 Because the Woke are an insular, suspicious, and hostile people, located almost exclusively in several large cities and haphazardly distributed around a seemingly unlimited number of coffee houses and organic microbreweries, linguists have found it difficult to embed with them in such a way as to develop a solid base of bilingual speakers.